“Soon, we lawyers won’t be needed anymore.”

-A sentence that’s been making the rounds in many law firms over the past few months—often half-ironically, but always with a hint of seriousness.
+A sentence that has been making the rounds in many law firms in recent months—often half-ironically, but always with a hint of seriousness.

 Because since ChatGPT-5 Pro and comparable models have hit the market, something has changed: The machine no longer just writes text fragments, but complete, logically sound arguments.